treacher/payslip_generator/README.md

 this is to keep the first implementation simple.
 If I was to implement this I would inject an object which calculates a multiplier based on a date range.

-#### Payslip Writers
+#### Payslip Writers && Employee Readers

-At the moment the only implementation supported is writing to CSV but I've implemented it so that you could inject any writer in that responds to `<<` and `close`.
-This overiddes `<<` from the CSV library and converts the payslip to CSV format.
+At the moment the only implementation supported is writing to CSV but I've implemented it so that you could inject any writer or reader in that adheres to the writer or reader interface.

-#### Employee Readers
-At the moment the only implementation supported is writing to CSV but I've implemented it so that you could inject any reader in that responds to `each`.
-This overiddes `each` from the CSV library and converts the row into the generic payslip format.

 ## Assumptions made
 - Majority of tax calculations are performed using some form of bracket system.